Cyber Monday Sale $239.99 plus Free Shipping!

-All in one electric homebrewing systems like the Mash & Boil are incredibly popular.
-At $299.99, the Brewer's Edge Mash & Boil is at the lower end of the price spectrum, but is it a good value?
-We answer that question as well as just about anything you could ever want to know about the Mash & Boil.
+All in one electric homebrewing systems like the Brewers Edge Mash and Boil are incredibly popular.
+At $299.99, the Brewers Edge Mash and Boil is at the lower end of the price spectrum, but is it a good value?
+We answer that question as well as just about anything you could ever want to know about the Mash and Boil.
 Grab a homebrew and watch this video!

 Here is a recap of the video and all of our likes and dislikes.

 - Slow heat times which is expected with just a 1600 watt heating element.
 Use the timer.

 - The temperature in the control panel is all over the place.

 - You will need a good quality calibrated thermometer.